DeFi and Liquidity Pools Explained

 TheStandard's Innovation in DeFi

-TheStandard.io introduces a novel approach to DeFi borrowing, allowing users to mint debt against a diversified portfolio of collateralized assets.
+TheStandard.io introduces a novel approach to DeFi borrowing, allowing users to earn an interest on collateral and then mint debt against those collateralized assets.
 This platform eliminates the traditional borrower-lender dynamic, allowing users to leverage their assets without relinquishing control.
 With a focus on over-collateralization, TheStandard.io ensures a secure and flexible borrowing experience.

 Last updated